Dorothynahaabi/Project-C4-Group3/README.md

 ## It contains the top-bar, menu bar, hero image

 # Challenges I faced
-## I had no knowledge of Figma
+- I had no knowledge of Figma
-## Had difficulty doing the bottom bar as it had so many attributes and properties
+- Had difficulty doing the bottom bar as it had so many attributes and properties

 # Solutions

-## To figma, I had a friend who tried helping me and teaching me
+- To figma, I had a friend who tried helping me and teaching me
-## Watched so many tutorials and this helped me navigate ways of finding solutions.
+- Watched so many tutorials and this helped me navigate ways of finding solutions.
-## The project was really interesting to do and I learnt new things in the process.